Superrehtard/old_diaspora_wiki/Installing-on-Mac-OS-X.md

     cp /usr/local/Cellar/mysql/5.5.10/com.mysql.mysqld.plist ~/Library/LaunchAgents/
     launchctl load -w ~/Library/LaunchAgents/com.mysql.mysqld.plist

-Now you have a user named root with no password.
+Now mysql is running, and you have a user named root with no password.

 ### ImageMagick